We Welcome You. For Real.

+Tools for Parents: Being the parent of a preteen and/or teenager is both exciting and terrifying.
+We offer different tools – from educational workshops to small group support – to help parents along the way.
 Parents are encouraged to support our youth programs and the larger congregation.
-However, generally-speaking, parents are not asked to be adult advisors or chaperons of our youth groups.
-You will probably be asked to drive 4-5 youth somewhere where they have interesting conversations as if you weren’t in the car or buy large amounts of groceries from a bulk-food store.
+However, generally-speaking, parents are not asked to be Senior Youth Group Advisers (parents are welcomed and encouraged to be Junior Youth Group Facilitators).
+You will probably be asked to drive 4-5 youth somewhere (where they have interesting conversations as if you weren’t in the car) or buy large amounts of groceries from a bulk-food store.